lielZilberman/chat-app/README.md

  PRIVATE:
  The client can send private messages by typing the name of the username in the "send to" square , if the the user does not exist the server will notify the client.
  We check on the client side if the send to is not empty , if not then we add the name of the user name to the string , and then server sends the message only to the specified   username.

+ Taken User Name:

  Part 2:

+All of this part features still work via TCP protocol except Downloading the file downloading the files is via UDP protocol.
+All of the code in both parts is identical except the donwload file function.

+When downloading a file we use the same method with ACK to the server and only then he starts sending data , since we created a seperate socket using UDP protocol , when a download is requested we create a seperate socket and therefore we need another thread , so we create a new thread for downloading a file with UDP, the thread of the TCP socket waites to receive the download has been finished(only when it's finished) while the UDP thread download the file.